Ballet for Figure Skaters’ Coaches Course

 - How to create your own lesson plans

-- Pedagogy for FULL Beginning Level Ballet Barre and Centre exercises – Port de bras, and Epaulement NOTE: there are over 70 steps and poses to be learned just in the beginning level – ALL of which are beneficial to figure skaters.
-To learn to teach them all correctly (not just as choreography) and how to apply them all to the needs of the figure skater is “no mean feat”.
+- Pedagogy for full beginning level ballet barre and centre exercises – there are over 70 steps and poses to be learned, all of which are beneficial to figure skaters (to learn to teach them all correctly, not just as choreography, and how to apply them all to the needs of the figure skater is “no mean feat”)

-What you can teach at this level – The FULL ballet program to children ages c.9 through adults both off and on-ice.
-With the material covered and information given you should be able to create lesson plans which will engage anyone in this age bracket and/or group of skaters for several ensuing years of study and practice.
+What you can teach at this level – The full ballet program to children ages 9 through adults, both off- and on-ice.
+With the material covered and information given, you should be able to create lesson plans which will engage anyone in this age bracket and/or group of skaters for several ensuing years of study and practice.

-Course 3 – Intermediate/Advanced Level (Lessons ONLY by invitation of the instructor)
+Course 3: Intermediate/Advanced Level (Only by invitation of the instructor)

-Certification of Completion to teach the Intermediate Level of the Ballet for Figure Skaters Program.
+After this course, you will have a Certification of Completion to teach the Intermediate Level of the Ballet for Figure Skaters Program.
 This program is considered for advanced and elite skaters and will equip you to teach the program at any and all levels of accomplishment.
+It includes: